zconn08/Wandergram/README.md

 - [X] View a profile
 - [X] Like posts
 - [X] Comment on posts
-- [X] Clicking on a post creates modal
+- [X] View posts in detail from user page
-- [X] Like posts from user modal
+- [X] Like posts from user page
-- [X] Comment on posts from user modal
+- [X] Comment on posts from user page
 - [X] Create posts / Upload images
 - [X] Read notifications
 - [X] Add filters to images